chisel/argumental/README.md

 The [API reference](./docs/API.md) documents all available methods on the app object.
 The rest of this documentation assumes you are familiar with Argumental's API.

-# Chaining And Context
+# Definition Context

-Each call to the `command()` method determines that until this method is called again, all calls to other methods are within this command's context.
+Each call to the [`command()`](./docs/API.md#commandname-description) method determines that until this method is called again, all calls to other methods are within this command's context.

 Example:
 ```js
 app
 .command('command1')